predict-idlab/plotly-resampler/README.md

   2. output the `FigureWidgetResampler` instance in a cell

 > **Note**:
-> Any plotly Figure can be wrapped with FigureResampler and FigureWidgetResampler! 🎉
+> Any plotly Figure can be wrapped with `FigureResampler` and `FigureWidgetResampler`! 🎉
 > But, (obviously) only the scatter traces will be resampled.

 > **Tip** 💡:
-> For significant faster initial loading of the Figure, we advise to wrap the constructor of the plotly Figure with `FigureResampler` and add the trace data as `hf_x` and `hf_y`
+> For significant faster initial loading of the Figure, we advise to wrap the constructor of the plotly Figure and add the trace data as `hf_x` and `hf_y`

 ### Minimal example